 - 1 If we have a concern or complaint, we first discuss the matter with our child's teacher.
 If the matter is not resolved, we discuss it with the Mentor first (Secondary School), then the Head of Campus.
 If, after seeing the Head of Campus, we are still not satisfied, we refer to the Deputy Principal or the Principal.
 We contact the school to schedule a date and time convenient to all participants.
 In the event the matter is still unresolved after its referral to the school management, it can be passed to the school's Confidentiality Advisor or the Esprit Executive Board (for contact details, see under Contact Us).
-It is inappropriate to co-copy other parents into emails to the class teacher that voice concerns or complaints. - 2 We notify the school immediately about any changes of address or telephone numbers.This is a crucial aspect of our duty of care for your child. - 3 We inform the school office staff in writing about any medical issues or other special needs that our child may have.
+It is inappropriate to co-copy other parents into emails to the class teacher that voice concerns or complaints. - We notify the school immediately about any changes of address or telephone numbers.
+This is a crucial aspect of our duty of care for your child. - 3 We encourage parents to inform the school in writing about any medical issues or other special needs that our child may have, only when this is relevant to the student's participation in school activities.